 Hiya Gorgeous,

 You may have heard about pH or the acid-alkaline balance in your wellness travels.
-I was oblivious to this concept when I began my health journey.
-But my overall well-being changed when I started to connect the dots between pH balance, inflammation and what I was eating and drinking.
-I’ve covered this topic in all of my books, but I realize that I haven’t blogged about it for years.
-Since many of you are new readers (and some of ya could use a little reminder), I thought I’d tackle pH again today.
-Let’s dive in.
+I was oblivious to this concept when I began my health and wellness journey.
+But my overall well-being changed when I started to connect the dots between pH balance, inflammation, and what I was eating and drinking.

-The pH scale measures how acidic or alkaline a substance is and ranges from 0 to 14.
+The pH scale ranges from 0 to 14 and is meant to measure how acidic or alkaline a substance is.
 Seven is neutral.
 Below 7 becomes increasingly acidic, above 7 increasingly alkaline.

 You may be tempted to start testing your pH like a mad woman to make sure you’re on track, but it’s really not necessary.
 I tested my tinkle a lot when I first learned about pH, but these days I’m comfortable skipping the strips, knowing that I’m doing what I can to contribute to my pH balance with the three diet and lifestyle practices below.